Scientific: Clytostoma callistegioides (also known as Bignonia callistegioides)

 Soil: Tolerant

-Additional comments: Rarely found in Phoenix, though surprisingly well adapted to the lower desert if given ample water.
+Additional comments: Violet trumpet vine is rarely seen in Phoenix, even though it is surprisingly well adapted to the lower desert climate if given ample water.
+In any event, this colorful landscape vine has a common name that is just 'way too cool'.